-On April 6 2024, the annual dividend allowance was cut from £1,000 to £500, which is disappointing news for shareholders.
+On 6 April 2024, the annual dividend allowance was reduced from £1,000 to £500, which is disappointing news for shareholders.
 Here’s everything you need to know about this important update.

 What is the dividend tax allowance?

-The dividend allowance is the total amount you can receive in dividends before you must start paying tax on them.
-It was reduced to £500 for the 2024/25 tax year.
-Dividend payments that are issued through ISAs will remain tax-free.
+The dividend allowance is the total amount of dividends you can receive in a year before you must start paying tax on them.
+It was reduced to £500 for the 2024/25 tax year—a 50% cut on the previous year’s allowance.
+Dividend payments that are issued through ISAs remain tax-free.

 What you need to pay if you go over the dividend allowance